 On March 27, 2020, JFE informed Tenaris of its decision to permanently cease as from JFE's fiscal year ending March 2024 the operations of its steel manufacturing facilities located at the Keihin complex.
 In light of that development, Tenaris and JFE engaged in discussions and ultimately determined that the project was no longer economically sustainable.
-Accordingly, on November 2, 2021, Tenaris and JFE agreed to terminate amicably their joint venture and liquidate NKKTubes.
-The preliminary agreement provides for the closure of NKKTubes' manufacturing operations by the end of June 2022, the termination of all agreements that allowed the operation of the joint venture, and the allocation between the parties of the related dissolution and liquidation costs.
-Tenaris and JFE continue discussing other aspects of the dissolution of the joint venture, with a view towards reaching a definitive agreement prior to June 2022.
-Tenaris and JFE are also committed to ensure a continued supply of tubular material, including 13 Chrome alloy products to international customers after NKKTubes' closure.
+Accordingly, on November 2, 2021, Tenaris and JFE agreed to terminate amicably their joint venture and liquidate NKKTubes, and on November 2, 2022, entered into a definitive wrap-up agreement.
+Under these agreements: